Skip to content

 CLI examples

-# Create a new library file
+# Serve multiple ZIM files using a library file

-kiwix-manage /data/library.xml add /data/wikipedia.zim
+kiwix-manage /data/library.xml add /data/new_content.zim

 API examples